Managing Pigeon Problems Around Idaho Homes

 Bird Netting and Screening

-Pigeons often target sheltered or semi-enclosed areas such as eaves, attic openings, overhangs, and covered patio structures.
-Bird netting or heavy-duty mesh can block these entry points and prevent pigeons from nesting.
-When secured tightly with clips or staples, netting keeps birds out while still allowing airflow and drainage.
+Pigeons frequently target sheltered areas such as eaves, attic openings, overhangs, and covered patios.
+Bird netting or heavy-duty screening blocks access to these spaces entirely.
+When secured properly, netting prevents nesting while still allowing airflow and drainage.

 Reduce Access to Food, Water, and Shelter